Remote Jobs Consulting About Us Explore Topics

 2. Asana:

-Top concerns for remote managers include reduced productivity and decreased employee satisfaction, according to a 2019 study by Owl Labs and Global Workplace Analytics.
+Top concerns for remote managers include reduced productivity and decreased employee satisfaction, despite findings to the contrary in a Chicago Booth School project exploring remote work.
 Project management platforms address both of these issues without being overbearing.
 They keep managers in the loop about work progress while helping remote employees feel connected and organized.

 Choosing among the many project management tools such as Basecamp, ClickUp, Monday.com, and Trello can be like picking a Ben & Jerry’s flavor.
 But if Ben (or maybe it’s Jerry) can reveal their most popular flavor (Half Baked), then we can guide you toward one of the most popular management tools: Asana.